mishamyrt/honeymate/readme.md

 $ npm install mishamyrt-honeymate --save
 ```

-Then, use it as CommonJS module somewhere in your program:
+Then, use it as ES6 module somewhere in your program:

 ```js
 import Honeymate from 'mishamyrt-honeymate'